On the Hausdorff dimension of countable intersections of certain sets of normal numbers: Introduction

 Note that in base~$b$, where $q_n=b$ for all $n$, the corresponding notions of $Q$-normality, $Q$-ratio normality, and $Q$-distribution normality are equivalent.
 This equivalence is fundamental in the study of normality in base $b$.
 It is surprising that this equivalence breaks down in the more general context of $Q$-Cantor series for general $Q$.

 We refer to the directed graph in Figure~\ref{fig:figure1} for the complete containment relationships between these notions when $Q$ is infinite in limit and fully divergent.
 The vertices are labeled with all possible intersections of one, two, or three choices of the sets $\NQ$, $\RNQ$, and $\DNQ$.
-The set labeled on vertex $A$ is a subset of the set labeled on vertex $B$ if and only if there is a directed path from vertex $A$ to vertex $B$.\footnote{The underlying undirected graph in Figure~\ref{fig:figure1} has an isomorphic copy of complete bipartite graph $K_{3,3}$ as a subgraph.
-Thus, it is not planar and the directed graph that connects two vertices if and only if there is a containment relation between the two labels is more difficult to analyze.} For example, $\NQ \cap \DNQ \subset \RNQ$, so all numbers that are $Q$-normal and $Q$-distribution normal are also $Q$-ratio normal.
+The set labeled on vertex $A$ is a subset of the set labeled on vertex $B$ if and only if there is a directed path from vertex $A$ to vertex $B$.
+For example, $\NQ \cap \DNQ \subseteq \RNQ$, so all real numbers that are $Q$-normal and $Q$-distribution normal are also $Q$-ratio normal.
+These relations are fully explored and examples are given in \cite{ppq1}.

 It is usually most difficult to establish a lack of a containment relationship.
-The first non-trivial result in this direction was in \cite{AlMa} where a basic sequence $Q$ and a real number $x$ is constructed where $x \in \NQ \backslash \DNQ$.\footnote{This real number $x$ satisfies a much stronger condition than not being $Q$-distribution normal: $T_{Q,n}(x) \to 0$.} By far the most difficult of these to establish is the existance of a basic sequence $Q$ where $\RNQ \cap \DNQ \backslash \NQ \neq \emptyset$.
-This case is considered in \cite{Mance8} and requires more sophisticated methods.
-Other related examples may be found in \cite{ManceDissertation},\cite{Mance3}, and \cite{Mance8}.
+The first non-trivial result in this direction was in \cite{AlMa} where a basic sequence $Q$ and a real number $x$ is constructed where $x \in \NQ \backslash \DNQ$.\footnote{This real number $x$ satisfies a much stronger condition than not being $Q$-distribution normal: $T_{Q,n}(x) \to 0$.} By far the most difficult of these to establish is the existence of a basic sequence $Q$ where $\RNQ \cap \DNQ \backslash \NQ \neq \emptyset$.
+This case is considered in \cite{ppq1} and requires more sophisticated methods.
+Other related examples may be found in \cite{ManceDissertation},\cite{Mance3}, and \cite{ppq1}.

 It should be noted that for every $Q$ that is fully divergent infinite and infinite in limit, the sets $\RNQ \backslash \NQ$, $\DNQ \backslash \RNQ$, and $\NQ \backslash \DNQ$ are non-empty.
 It is likely that $\RNQ \cap \DNQ \backslash \NQ$ is also always non-empty.
 In this paper, we will be concerned with the Hausdorff dimension of sets of this form.